HKUST-OCTAD-LAB/AirTrafficSim/_sources/start.md.txt

 python -m airtrafficsim --headless <environment name>
 ```

-This will run the simulation without the UI with the specified environment.
-The output data will be stored in `data/replay/simulation` as a CSV file.
+These commands will execute the specified simulation environment without running the UI.
+The output data will be stored in `result/` as a CSV file.
 More details will be discussed in the tutorial.